Loading...

 Practical Implementation of a Quantum String Matching Algorithm

-Association for Computing Machinery (HPDC - QUASAR 24) • doi.org/10.1145/3660318.3660327
+Association for Computing Machinery (QUASAR'24) • doi.org/10.1145/3660318.3660327

-This article presents a first practical implementation of a quantum circuit tailored to address string matching, particularly focusing on binary strings.
+This paper presents a first practical implementation of a quantum circuit tailored to address string matching, particularly focusing on binary strings.
 By elucidating various algorithmic nuances overlooked in prior theoretical formulations, our solution serves as a conduit between the realms of text processing and quantum computing, fostering cross-disciplinary dialogue and innovation.

 The Great Textual Hoax: Boosting Sampled String Matching with Fake Samples